 Computational Physics Group members deal with an extremely broad variety of problems.
 The bottom line for us is to solve scientific problems by combining understanding of physical systems with good code design, appropriate algorithms, and efficient implementations, typically on parallel computers.
 Our research is usually motivated by consideration of issues that arise from real-world situations.
-Our group members collaborate on physics-based projects with scientists from organizations around the Laboratory, as well as on multi-institution projects with universities and other labs.
+Our group members collaborate on physics-based projects with scientists from organizations around the Laboratory, as well as on multi-institutional projects with universities and other labs.

 Bill Bateson: strongly driven systems, deterministic and non-deterministic transport, scientific algorithms, software tools methods

 Peter Brown: linear and nonlinear systems, neutral particle transport

 Britton Chang: neutron and photon transport, nonlinear methods, multigrid methods

 Terry Haut: high-order methods for neutral particle transport